cryptocracy/flows/README.md

 # Souq:

-For Souq to fully function the path to a preferred server needs to be saved in its configuration.
+For Souq to fully function the path to a Preferred server needs to be saved in its configuration, this repo is how you setup one.

 # Overview